romanejaquez/responsive-ui-flutter-workshop/step_08/instructions.md

 ```

-We'll proceed by creating a method inside this class that will streamline the creation of our menu items.
+Proceed by creating a method inside this class that will streamline the creation of the menu items.
 The method will be called ```getMenuItems``` with the following specs:

 - return a ```List<Widget>``` so we can arrange its children as we please
 - make it so it takes two parameters: